19th European Society for Biomedical Research on Alcoholism Conference

 16:50-17:10

-Liver Transplantation in the ArLD: challenging old paradigms and shedding light on novel aspects
+Liver transplantation in the ArLD: challenging old paradigms and shedding light on novel aspects

 C. Becchetti, Milano, IT

-17:10-17:30 COFFEE BREAK
+17:10-17:30 COFFEE BREAK AND POSTER VIEWING, Lecture Hall 5

 TOPIC Management of alcohol-related liver disease (2)